davisliang/automated/README.md

-# RelNet
+# Automated Multi-task Learning
-**RelNet** is a context-driven, multi-tasking, and recurrent deep learning model.
-RelNet uses context features (such as topic embeddings) to reinforce learning relevant NLP tasks.
-RelNet comes in two flavors: the CCRNN (Contextual Cascaded Recurrent Neural Network) and the MCRNN (Multi-tasking Contextual Recurrent Neural Network).
+**Automated MTL** supports two generalized multi-tasking, and recurrent deep learning architectures.
+Automated MTL uses the statistical regularities within the original dataset itself to reinforce the representations learned for the primary task.
+Automated MTL comes in two flavors: the CRNN (Cascaded Recurrent Neural Network) and the MRNN (Multi-tasking Recurrent Neural Network).

-RelNet has been trained on various tasks such as missing word prediction to hashtag recommendation using a diverse set of text corpuses including Twitter, Reuters, and IMDB.
+The automated MTL architectures have achieved state-of-the-art performance in sentiment analysis, topic prediction, and hashtag recommendation using a diverse set of text corpuses including Twitter, Rotten Tomatoes, and IMDB.

-A side project of RelNet resulted in the ***Infinite Data Pipeline*** which is built on Java, Apache Storm, Kafka, and the Twitter API.
+A side project of automated MTL resulted in the ***Infinite Data Pipeline*** which is built on Java, Apache Storm, Kafka, and the Twitter API.
 The Infinite Data Pipeline streams and preprocesses Twitter data online and directly injects the streamed data into a running Tensorflow topology.

 ## Requirements:
 1. CUDNN (tested on cuDNN 5105)